 Your personal information may be transferred to, stored, and processed in a country that is not regarded by the European Commission as ensuring an adequate level of protection for personal information.
 Where this is the case, we will put in place appropriate safeguards (such as contractual commitments) in accordance with applicable legal requirements to ensure that your data is adequately protected.
 For more information on the appropriate safeguards in place, please contact us at the details below.

-We are the controller responsible for the personal information that we collect and process.
+We may act as both the controller and processor responsible for the personal information that we collect and process.

 If you have questions or concerns regarding the way in which your personal information has been used, please contact David.Carey@theASF.org.uk.